craigpeacock/Zephyr_WiFi/README.md

 ## Troubleshooting

-It is noted when using SDK 2.3.0, the following error (Unable to get wpa_s handle for wlan0) is reported at runtime:
+It may be observed when using SDK 2.3.0 that the following error (Unable to get wpa_s handle for wlan0) is reported at runtime:

 ```
 WiFi Example